Chart Color Schemes

 Age

-The median age in Wonthella is 42 years, which is slightly higher than Rest of WA's average of 40 years, and considerably older than Australia's median age of 38 years.
-Compared to Rest of WA, Wonthella has a higher percentage of residents aged 25-34 (15.3%) but fewer residents aged 5-14 (9.7%).
-According to the 2021 Census, the proportion of the population aged 25 to 34 increased from 12.7% to 15.3%, while the percentage of those aged 85 and above decreased from 3.6% to 1.5%.
-By 2041, demographic projections indicate significant shifts in Wonthella's age structure.
-The 25-34 age group is expected to grow by 57%, reaching 406 people from the current 259.
-Conversely, the population of those aged 85 and above, as well as the 75-84 cohort, is projected to decline.
+The median age in Wonthella is 42 years, which is slightly higher than Rest of WA's average of 40 years and considerably older than Australia's median age of 38 years.
+Compared to Rest of WA, Wonthella has a higher percentage of residents aged 25-34 (15.6%) but fewer residents aged 5-14 (9.7%).
+According to the 2021 Census, the proportion of residents aged 25 to 34 increased from 12.7% to 15.6%, while the percentage of those aged 85 and above decreased from 3.6% to 1.4%.
+By 2041, demographic projections indicate significant changes in Wonthella's age structure.
+Notably, the 25-34 age group is expected to grow by 46%, reaching 411 people from 280.
+Conversely, the 65-74 and 85+ cohorts are projected to experience population declines.